This guide is pending an update but most of this still applies.

 The modifier or the number in parenthesis, is the adjustment given by having items such as weapons or gear equipped to your colonist.
 If a stat is modified, it is the modified state that is looked at to calculate Skills.

 Skills are based on individual stats.
 For instance, Combat uses a modified calculated based on the Strength stat.
 Just like in some tabletop RPGs, a stat of 10 is seen as "average" and gives no benefit or detriment to skills it affects.
 Once you go down or up, though, a modifier is calculated.
-Every two stat points, the skill modifier goes up by one, so a colonist with a strength of 1 would have a Combat skill of -5.
+Every two stat points, the skill modifier goes up by one, so a colonist with a strength of 1 would have a Mining skill of -5.

 Base skill levels may be affected permanently by the Wheel of Mercy or other mysterious ways.